 Continuing on the same subject, Louis Palau responds to James Dobson’s comments: The word sacrifice has disappeared.
 Jesus Christ was spat upon and buffeted, blindfolded, endured a crown of thorns, the nails in His hands and His feet.
 Therefore, the situation that we have to learn today is that suffering often brings life.
 Death produces life in God’s economy.
 The other side of the coin on the suffering aspect is this —a woman can learn to make God her husband.

 Isaiah 54:5 says this, ‘your Maker is your husband.
 The Lord of hosts is His name.
 The Holy One of Israel is your Redeemer.
 He is called the God of all the earth.
-For the Lord has called you like a wife forsaken and grieved in spirit —like a wife of youth when she’s cast off says your God.‘ Although the Lord is addressing Israel, the teaching is there that if a woman who’s going through a situation like this can say, ‘my husband is not what I wished he had been when I married him.
-My husband is not the dream of my youth.
+For the Lord has called you like a wife forsaken and grieved in spirit —like a wife of youth when she’s cast off says your God.‘ Although the Lord is addressing Israel, the teaching is that if a woman who’s going through a situation like this can say, ‘my husband is not what I wished he had been when I married him.
 My husband has not fulfilled his vows.
 He is not the man I dreamt I would give my love to.
 Never the less, for the sake of the Lord, because it’s revealed in scripture as you said, I will stay here to see what the Lord’s going to bring out of this.

 • Richard Land, of the Southern Baptist Convention, points to a University of Chicago study involving people who had described their marriage as “unhappy” or “very unhappy.”
 Of those who divorced, only 19% were happily remarried 5 years later.
 Of those who stayed in the marriage, more than 70% said they were now “happily” or “very happily” married.
 (From article: Shaping the Future of Marriage – By Jane Lampman